jf2016GH/genome_runner/web/README.md

     chown -R username:shiny-apps /home/mdozmorov/db_5.00_07-22-2015/

-Also, be sure to change the nginx config file as well so that it re-routs requests correctly to the shiny-server. i.e do: location ^~ /shiny-gr
+Also, be sure to change the `grsnp.d` config file as well so that it re-routs requests correctly to the shiny-server. i.e do: location ^~ /shiny-gr

 Configure shiny-server
 ===